Asplund-Samuelsson/redmagpie/README.md

 The analysis also relies on the GTDB core protein alignments and Pfam-A HMMs (not included; see steps 02, 03, and 05).

+### Example genome ORFs and annotations

+Files containing example genome ORFs and their annotations can be [downloaded from Figshare](https://doi.org/10.6084/m9.figshare.13013309) (DOI 10.6084/m9.figshare.13013309).

 ## Method

 These are short descriptions of each step in the analysis.
 For details, see the corresponding scripts.
 Some output files have been omitted in the descriptions.